potoole7/CeCl/README.md

 ```

 <img src="man/figures/README-plot_clust-1.png" width="100%" style="display: block; margin: auto;" />
-We can confirm from the Adjusted Rand Index from the printed
+The Adjusted Rand Index reported in the `cecl_clust` object confirms
-`cecl_clust` object that the clustering has perfectly recovered the true
+that the clustering has perfectly recovered the true clusters of
-clusters of locations based on their tail dependence structures.
-Our
+locations based on their tail-dependence structures.
+Our dissimilarity
-dissimilarity matrix plot also clearly shows two distinct clusters of
+matrix plot also clearly shows two distinct clusters of locations.
-locations.

 ## License